 A much-cited example of the pitfalls of owning too much of one stock is what happened at Enron in late 2001.
 Studies conducted after Enron filed for bankruptcy showed that 57.7% of the 401(k) plan funds at Enron were invested in company stock.
 When the price of Enron's stock fell by nearly 99% in 2001, employees were financially devastated.

 The publicity around the Enron debacle highlighted the risks that some companies allowed, and even encouraged.
-This misfortune subsequently prompted a number of studies aimed at quantifying the extent to which employees hold stock in the companies for which they work.
+This misfortune subsequently prompted several studies aimed at quantifying the extent to which employees hold stock in the companies for which they work.

 A study conducted by the Investment Company Institute (ICI) and the Employee Benefits Research Institute (EBRI) conducted in 2001 found the following: